qmk/qmk_firmware/keyboards/planck/keymaps/prog_qgmlwb/README.md

 ## Printing layout

 This keymap uses macros such that [qmk configurator](https://config.qmk.fm) cannot match its behavior.
-Instead, the images are designed using the [pimpmykeyboard layout editor](http://www.keyboard-layout-editor.com).
-The folder `printout` contains the image source JSON files that can be imported into the editor using the `Raw Data` field.
+The images was designed using [Figma](https://figma.com).

 ## Future additions